 #2 Be involved

 Be personally involved with your child’s budding talent.
 If it’s music, sit with them while they practice.
 If it’s sports, stay, watch, and observe their practice or game.
-Whatever it is, be involved and be genuinely interested.
+Be involved and be genuinely interested.

 Make practicing mandatory.
-Jenny’s rule: practicing is hard and it comes before anything else.
+Practicing is hard.
 It requires mental, emotional, physical, and spiritual energy.
-It has to be done before homework or play.

 Find out what motivates your child and use that as an incentive.
 Jenny’s mother and her teacher used competitions as incentives because she loved performing.

 Along with competitions, create performance opportunities at home, school or church.
-Jenny’s mother invited kids from the neighborhood to hear her play and served cookies and milk.
+Jenny’s mother invited kids from the neighborhood to hear her play.
 On a more exotic scale, Jenny’s children perform with her at concerts all over the world.
 It’s a huge motivator!

 Think of ways you can encourage your child.
 When developing talent, there will always be “bumpy” times where they will need to know that you are there to help, boost and reassure them.